Clothing Manufacturing in Vietnam: 2026 Guide

 Are Vietnamese factories good for activewear?

 Yes, Vietnam is the global reference base for activewear.
-Performance and synthetic-blend categories make up roughly 48% of Vietnamese apparel exports (Vietnam Customs, 2024), and tier-1 plants run bonded seams, four-way stretch construction, laser-cut ventilation, and bluesign-certified fabrics at scale.
+Performance and synthetic-blend categories make up close to half of Vietnamese apparel exports (OneAim analysis of Vietnam's export mix, 2024-2026), and tier-1 plants run bonded seams, four-way stretch construction, laser-cut ventilation, and bluesign-certified fabrics at scale.
 Nike, Adidas, Lululemon, Puma, and Under Armour all anchor production in Binh Duong and Dong Nai.

 How do I avoid factory scams in Vietnam?